baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

 Binding will create a Secret with the values extracted based on the same.
 Finally the Service Binding will project the values into the application.

-The only two fields used for binding are `Path` and `X-Descriptors`.  **Path** is a dot-delimited path of the field on the object that the descriptor describes.
-The **X-Descriptors** defines the binding meta-data similar to CR/CRD annotation.
+Following are the only two fields that are used for binding the metadata:

+- Path: A dot-delimited path of the field on the object as described by the descriptor.
+- X-Descriptors: Defines the binding metadata.

 The following examples show how to define an X-Descriptor depending on the resource to which you point the path: